prasoonmohan/Responsive-Footer-Design/README.md

 - Responsive footer using html and css 🛠
 - Basic footer design with responsive future.
-- footer with light colours
+- footer design with light colours
 - colors used from COLOR HUNT

 ## Screenshots